SaraNP-33/booksapp/README.md

 For this project th instalation of three diferent npm packages to complete the app was required.

-MySql npm pqckqge allows to connect to the a Mysql database and work with through the command line.
+MySql npm package allows to connect to the a Mysql database and work with through the command line.

 ````
 npm install mysql